juancmandev/todo-react/README.md

 # React List

-A simple TODO's list to add, delete and filter some task.
+A simple TODO list to add, delete and filter some task.

-You can check the project [here]().
+You can check this project in action [here]().

 ## Getting Started with Create React App